dotwebstack/dotwebstack-framework/docs/service/openapi.md

 ```

 ## Expand parameter
 The `x-dws-type: expand` configuration may be added to a parameter, with an enum of result object property names that are 'expandable'.
-These properties will only be looked when explicitly request with `expand=<property>`.
+These properties will only be selected when explicitly request with `expand=<property>`.
 The following configuration makes the properties `beers`, `beers.ingredients` and `beers.supplements` expandable, for a response object `Brewery`.

 ```yaml